IMTtugraz/PyQMRI/README.rst

 using a text file containing the analytical signal equation.

 For a real world usage example have a look at the `Quickstart Guide`_.
-The example can also be run interactively using GoogleColab_.
+The example can also be run interactively using |Colab|.

 Installation and usage guides, as well as API documentaiton, can be found in the Documentation_